 Essentially the verse is just three chords - C, G and Am7.
 It isn't too tricky for the right hand, and Buckingham uses a travis picking style throughout with the bass constantly alternating between the A and D strings.

-Things get a great deal more complicated in the chorus.
-The chord changes are faster and all of a sudden there's a lot more of them; it really does require considerable practice to get it to the point you can play it comfortably.
+The chord changes here are faster; it really does require considerable practice to get it to the point you can play it comfortably.